 During the latter stages of the plateau phase, delayed rectifying potassium channels (iKr) open and allow the myocyte to begin repolarization as the calcium current declines.

 Phase 3: Repolarization

 In phase 3 of the cardiac action potential, potassium efflux exceeds inward calcium current causing repolarization.
-When positively charged potassium ions move out of the cell it restores the negative potential of the cardiac myocyte.
+When positively charged potassium ions move out of the cell, it restores the negative potential of the cardiac myocyte.
 Three potassium channels are involved in the repolarization phase.
-While the cell membrane is still depolarized, iKr and ito are the major contributors to potassium efflux.
+While the cell membrane remains depolarized, iKr and ito are the major contributors to potassium efflux.
 As the myocyte approaches threshold, the inwardly rectifying current (iK1) channels open and contribute to repolarization.
 Although iK1 channels are termed “inwardly rectifying,” potassium efflux occurs due to the electrochemical potential of potassium derived from the cord conductance equation.

 Ibutilide is a potassium-blocking agent that primarily exerts its effect on the delayed rectifying potassium channels (iKr).
 By blocking potassium channels, phase 3 is lengthened, prolonging the QTc interval and increasing the refractoriness of the atrial and ventricular myocytes.
-When a myocyte is in the absolute refractory period, a subsequent action potential cannot be propagated thus causing a decrease in the heart rate of patients presenting with tachydysrhythmias.
+When a myocyte is in the absolute refractory period, a subsequent action potential cannot be propagated, thus causing a decrease in the heart rate of patients presenting with tachydysrhythmias.